yingqi0607/tp/docs/UserGuide.md

 ##### Specific date
 Format: `planner goto/dd-mm-yyyy` or `planner goto/dd-MMM-yyyy`

+* Input must be a valid date.
+* You can either use the month number or month name for the month field of the input date.

 First, you enter the command to go to a specific date:
 ![goto date command](images/plannertab_gotodate.png)
 Figure 6: TR4CKER before executing `planner goto/08-11-2020`